stavxyz/gitmux/README.md

-# repoman
+# gitmux

-The `repoman.sh` script is provided to help sync changes (**including commit history**) _across_ repositories.
+The `gitmux.sh` script is provided to help sync changes (**including commit history**) _across_ repositories.

 The script can be used to create brand new [destination] repositories from _any *or* all_ content within a source git repository.
-It can also be used to update repositories previously "forked" by repoman (or forked in a more traditional manner).
+It can also be used to update repositories previously "forked" by gitmux (or forked in a more traditional manner).

 ### Usage Notes